PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Effects on Kayak Performance

-• Less wetted surface area
+• Less wetted surface area reduces drag

-• Easier paddling in calm conditions
+• Lower resistance means easier paddling in calm conditions

-• Better glide between strokes
+• Better glide between paddle strokes

-• Primary stability may feel slightly reduced
+• Primary stability may feel slightly reduced at first

-• Secondary stability often improves
+• Secondary stability often improves with higher center of buoyancy

-• Wind affects you more when sitting higher
+• Wind affects you more when sitting higher in the water

-• Center of gravity shifts upward
+• Center of gravity shifts upward slightly

 Maintenance and Care